aaronksolomon/tnh-scholar/README.md

 /docs
   - Documentation for the project setup, training processes, and progress.
-  - Includes project goals, steps, and setup instructions.
+  - To include project goals, design, feasibility, steps, etc.

 ## Models and Tools